 If the Navigation Pane is not visible in the File Explorer, Open File window, or Save File window, follow the steps below.

-- At the top of the File Explorer, Open File, or Save File window, click on the View tab.
+- At the top of the File Explorer, Open File, or Save File window, click the View tab.

 - On the View tab, click the Navigation Pane option.